 - Variance analysis aids efficient budgeting activity as management wishes to have lower deviations from the planned budgets.
 Wanting a lower deviation usually leads managers to make detailed and forward-looking budgetary decisions.

 - Variance analysis acts as a control mechanism.
-Analysis of large deviation on key items helps the company in knowing the causes and it helps management look into possible ways of how such deviation can be avoided.
+Analysis of significant deviations on essential items helps the company know the causes, and it allows management to look into possible ways of how much deviation can be avoided.

-- Variance analysis facilitates assigning responsibility and engages control mechanism on departments where it is required.
-For example, if labour efficiency variance is seen to be unfavourable or procurement of raw material cost variance is unfavourable, the management can enhance control of these departments to increase efficiency.
+- Variance analysis facilitates assigning responsibility and engages control mechanisms in departments where required.
+For example, suppose labor efficiency variance is seen to be unfavorable, or procurement of raw material cost variance is unfavorable.
+In that case, the management can enhance control of these departments to increase efficiency.